 - LED puck lights: Under cabinets for soft task lighting.

-- Warm string lights: Create cozy ambience without overheating the space.
+- Warm string lights: Cozy ambience without overheating the space.

 Pro Tip